microsoft/mona-saas/docs/faq.md

 # Frequently asked questions

+## Subscription workflow

-## Can I retrieve subscription details from the purchase confirmation page?
+### Can I retrieve subscription details from the purchase confirmation page?

 After a customer has confirmed their AppSource/Marketplace purchase through the Mona landing page, they are automatically redirected to a publisher-managed (ISV) purchase confirmation page to complete their subscription configuration.